toptierlabs/api_explorer/README.md

 Given that it makes a request to the same server, it requires a multi-threaded server.
 On this example we will use 'thin' but it should work with 'unicorn' as well.

-## Configure thin server on threaded mode (if you are not using it)
+## Configure thin server on threaded mode (it should work with unicorn also)

 Add thin to the Gemfile.
 ```